Agentic Exploration of Physics Models: Results

-In our studies, we observe that the agent often lays out a detailed exploration plan in advance, mentioning the most important field theories as plausible options, sometimes including expected signatures, such as Bragg scattering for linear waves in periodic potentials or soliton-like features for Kerr-type and other nonlinearities.
+In our studies, we observe that the agent often lays out a detailed exploration plan in advance, mentioning the most important field theories as plausible options, sometimes including expected signatures, such as Bragg scattering for linear waves in periodic potentials or solitonlike features for Kerr-type and other nonlinearities.
 It tends to start with a Gaussian wave packet as its choice of initial condition in the first experiment.
 If the results of this experiment indicate wave-like dynamics, the agent often adopts a principled approach where it first tries to extract the dispersion relation.
-One of its strategies is to launch several plane waves of varying wavenumber and low amplitude to avoid nonlinearities, and to analyze the evolution of the phase of the field $\phi$.
+One of its strategies is to launch several plane waves of varying wave number and low amplitude to avoid nonlinearities, and to analyze the evolution of the phase of the field $\phi$.
 Once that is settled, it tries to determine any nonlinearities by checking the amplitude dependence of the evolution.
-If the initial dynamics are not wave-like but contractive, with dissipation leading to some steady state, it will adapt its strategy accordingly.
-In both cases, the agent often visualizes the field $\phi(x,t)$ using space-time density plots, e.g.\ with the declared aim to `spot qualitative structures (breathers, oscillations, solitons)'.
-Using these strategies, we find it to quickly make systematic progress (see \Cref{sup:GL_summ} for an example).
+In linear systems, the agent often fits a correct $100\times 100$ Hamiltonian to the data but cannot save it, since it is stored only in the external memory not accessible by the \texttt{save\_result} tool (counted as $R^2=0$).
+If the initial dynamics are not wavelike but contractive, with dissipation leading to some steady state, it will adapt its strategy accordingly.
+In both cases, the agent often visualizes the field $\phi(x,t)$ using space-time density plots, e.g.\ with the declared aim to `spot qualitative structures (breathers, oscillations, solitons)'.To compare its proposed model with observational data, the agent typically implements a split-step integrator or, in linear systems, diagonalizes the Hamiltonian to simulate the proposed field equation.
+Using these strategies, we find it to quickly make systematic progress (see Supplement Table S4 for the models discovered by the agent and Supplement S3D for an example exploration\,\cite{supplement}).